 The Solo and Small Firm Working Group continues to advise the Pilot Project to ensure that the self-assessment tools and process reflect the realities and considerations of smaller practices.

-Further, the In-house and Government Lawyers Working Group is undertaking a review of the draft tools with a view to shaping a self-assessment process that reflects the unique circumstances of corporate and government lawyers.
-Once developed, those tools will also undergo a testing process.
+Further, NSBS is consulting with in-house and government lawyers on a proposed self-assessment tool and process that reflects the unique circumstances of corporate and government lawyers.
+Once developed, those tools will also undergo testing.

 Your questions and comments are welcome.
-Please contact Jennifer Pink, Legal Services Support Officer at email@example.com.
+Please contact Jennifer Pink, Legal Services Support Manager at email@example.com.